xieyuheng/inner/source/_posts/note/category-theory/category-theory-for-programmers.md

 - The pattern is single object,
 - The ranking is that `A` is better than `B`, if there is a unique arrow from `B` to `A`.
-  - Note that the ranking is not total but partial order.
+  - Note that the ranking is not total but partial order. the terminal object is the best of such pattern.

+An arrow from the terminal object `unit_t` to another object `X`, can be viewed as picking up an element in `X` (if we view the object `X` as set).

 ## I 4.2 Products
 ## I 5.1 Coproducts, sum types